amarburg/docker-dat-server/README.md

 If set `FEEDS_FILE` is set, it is the name of the file __within__ `FEEDS_DAT` used to configure hypercored.
 If not set, defaults to `feeds`.

-Stores all data on the volume `/data` ... mount this as a volume if you want data to persist between runs.
+Stores all data on the volume `/data`.
+Mount this as a volume if you want data to persist between runs.